juzkiddin/SmartPlug/README.md

 ![Image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/Firebase_Data.png)

 ### Relay
-It stores the state of the a particular relay.
+It stores the state of the particular relay.
-If `relay_x` is `false` it means that particular relay is turned off and `true` means it is turned on.
+If `relay_x` is `false` it means that a particular relay is turned off and `true` means it is turned on.
 `r_flag` is a check variable used in the python script that will be explained later.
 ![Image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/Firebase_Relay.png)

 ### Variables
 It stores all the safety parameters of that can be updated via the mobile app.
-The `flag` is anothe check variable used by the python script that will be explained later
+The `flag` is another check variable used by the python script that will be explained later
 ![Image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/Firebase_Safety.png)